DasEd955/Stocks-Subreddit-Classifier/planning.md

 ## 8. Stretch Feature: Confidence Calibration

-**Purpose:** A confidence score is only useful if it is *meaningful* — i.e., the model's stated certainty tracks its actual correctness.
+**Purpose:** A confidence score is only useful if it is *meaningful*, i.e., the model's stated certainty tracks its actual correctness.
 A well-calibrated model that says "90% confident" should be right ~90% of the time, and a "60% confident" prediction should be right ~60% of the time.
 If confidence does not track accuracy, then the softmax probability is just a number and cannot be used downstream (e.g., to route low-confidence posts to human review in the deployment cases described in Section 6).

 **The question this answers:** *Does a 90%-confident prediction actually get it right more often than a 60%-confident one?* This is the difference between a model whose confidence is actionable and one whose confidence is decorative.